 We will issue your testamur and other important graduation documents with your full name as it appears in Student Connect.
 So please check that the spelling of your name, capitalisation and any middle names are recorded correctly.

-If you need to make changes to your name for Autumn 2020 graduation, you will need to complete a change of name form.
-You must submit this form by 5pm on Friday 21 February 2020, and provide documentary evidence to AskACU (eg marriage certificate, drivers license, birth certificate, passport).
+If you need to make changes to your name for Autumn 2021 graduation, you will need to complete a change of name form.
+You must submit this form by 5pm on Friday 19 February 2021, and provide certified documentary evidence to AskACU (eg marriage certificate, drivers license, birth certificate, passport).

 Graduation is a special day to share with family and friends.
 So that you can relax on the big day, prepare in advance by finding out: